Dewey's Bakery

-Dewey's Bakery is an American retail bakery offering fresh baked goods including custom cakes, Moravian cookies, cheese straws, artisan cheese biscuits.
+Dewey's Bakery is an American retail bakery offering fresh baked goods including custom cakes, Moravian cookies, cheese straws, and artisan cheese biscuits.
 Dewey's Bakery originated in Winston-Salem, North Carolina in 1930.
 The company's classic Moravian Cookies are known to many as “the world’s thinnest cookie," and were selected by O: The Oprah Magazine to be featured on the coveted "O List."

 History

 Since opening in 1930, Dewey's has been baking traditional favorites, such as Moravian Sugar Cake, Grandma and Grandpa Coffee Cakes, Moravian Lovefeast Buns, and Moravian Cookies.
-They are faithful to the origins of these time-honored classics, which are still made in the homemade tradition with a centuries-old recipe from the ancient region of Moravia, located in what is now the Czech Republic.
+They are made in the homemade tradition with a centuries-old recipe from the ancient region of Moravia, located in what is now the Czech Republic.

-In 1992 Dewey's Bakery expanded, creating Salem Baking Company to focus on national distribution of their Moravian Spice Cookies.
+In 1992 Dewey's Bakery expanded, creating Salem Baking Company to focus on national distribution of their Moravian spice cookies.
 Since then, Salem Baking has added additional artisan products including Classic Southern Style Cheese Straws and Cheese Straw Petites, Cheese Biscuits, and Shortbread Cookies.